-The ATO have announced a major crackdown on the taxation of family trusts, in particular where they are used to make distributions to adult dependent children paying tax at lower rates, or company beneficiaries.
-Many family groups will urgently need to reconsider how they are using their family trust.
-At this stage the ATO's view on this has been released only in draft form, but they have announced that this new approach could be applied retrospectively.
+The ATO have started a crackdown on the taxation of family trusts, in particular where they are used to make distributions to beneficiaries paying tax at lower rates, when the benefit does not flow to the beneficiary.
+Many family groups will need to reconsider how they are using their family trust.
+Their TR 2022/4 and PCG 2022/2 set out the ATO's updated guidance on trust distributions and reimbursement agreements.
+See further details below at 27.